 Top tips when presenting plastic bottles and plastic packaging for collection

 It's important to ensure that your recycling is properly prepared for collection.
-This ensures the maximum amount of your rubbish can be recycled...
+This ensures the maximum amount of your waste can be recycled...

-- Any cardboard or paper sleeves can be recycled separately
+- Remove and recycle any cardboard or paper sleeves separately

 Make sure you check out your local council guidance for up-to-date rules where you are.